-Land Use Co ompatibility Guideline Niagara Ontario's EA program promotes good environmental planning by determining the benefits and potential effects of projects, as well as evaluating alternatives, before projects are implemented.
+Land Use Cor npatibility Guideline Niagara Region Review Comments Ontario's EA program promotes good environmental planning by determining the benefits and potential effects of projects, as well as evaluating alternatives, before projects are implemented.
 Projects that involve new or expanding major facilities may be subject to the EAA.
 The Minister may also designate a project as subject to the EAA.
 EA studies may involve evaluating alternative locations for siting a proposed major facility and must consider the proposed project's potential impacts to the environment, including impacts to the natural, social, economic, built, and cultural environments.
 This must include consideration of impacts to surrounding land uses.
 Appropriate measures must be proposed and implemented to address any impacts, such as noise and odour.
 Accordingly, the compatibility between a proposed major facility and its surrounding land use is often directly assessed and considered during an EA planning process.
 EA documents may be a resource for information related to land use compatibility when considering sensitive land use development near major facilities or vice versa.
 1.8.3 Environmental Compliance Approvals (ECAs) ECAs are environmental permissions that are required by the EPA and the OWRA for certain activities which release contaminants into the air (including noise, vibration, odour and dust), land or water, such as industrial activities, waste management activities, sewage works, water works, and stormwater management systems.
 Existing ECAs may be able to be used as a source of information for conducting land use compatibility studies in a range of situations.
 The ECA and supporting studies include information about the assessment of noise, dust and odour emissions from a major facility, conditions on the timing of operations, setbacks or infrastructure and technology systems for mitigating emissions.
 However, there may be limitations on the ability to obtain reports used to inform an ECA.
-Major facilities are encouraged to provide reports and information when it will be used for such purposes as developing land use compatibility studies for proposed development.
-Only way to get these (possibly) i release them without an FOI.
+Major facilities are encouraged Only way to get these (possibly) is through and FOI to MECP.
+The MECP will not release them without an FOI. to provide reports and information when it will be used for such purposes as developing land use compatibility studies for proposed development.
 Terms and conditions set out in an ECA are included to help ensure the proper operation and maintenance of equipment and processes to minimize the impact to the environment and to prevent an adverse effect resulting from the operations.
-Depending on the type of facility, the ECA may include specific requirements to control dust, odour, noise, vibration, and other contaminants that can be released via air, water or land, to the environment.
-Or that a major facility that releas It should be noted that while ECAs can address various matters that relate to land use compatibility, such as the use of noise-attenuating technology, there are a range of issues related to the layout and operation of the site that are addressed through land use planning and not ECAs.
-ECA It should be further noted that it cannot be assumed by a planning authority that a major facility with an ECA will implement additional mitigation measures to facilitate a sensitive land use proposed to be established nearby.
+Depending on the type of facility, the ECA may include specific requirements to control dust, odour, noise, vibration, and other contaminants that can be It should be noted that while ECAs can address various matters that relate to land use compatibility, such as the use of noise-attenuating technology, there are a range of issues related to the layout and operation of the site that are addressed through land use planning and not ECAs.
+Or that a major facility that release contaminants is operating in compliance/with an ECA It should be further noted that it cannot be assumed by a planning authority that a major facility with an ECA will implement additional mitigation measures to facilitate a sensitive land use proposed to be established nearby.
 1.8.4 Environmental Activity and Sector Registry (EASR)